TromboneScott/Oscars/README.txt

 1. Copy year folder to Oscars site and rename to current year
 2. Update the year in global/index.html
 3. Copy global/index.html to [DropBox]/Apps/site44/oscars.site44.com/index.html
-4. Add current year to history/index.html
+4. Add current year to history/winners.xml
   a.
-Insert row: To Be Determined
+Insert an element for the current year but no winners: <year name="20XX" />
   b.
 Copy to Oscars site

 Proofread the category definitions: